-The Green Homes Grant is a new scheme unveiled by the UK government to help homeowners make energy-saving renovations in their homes by covering up to two-thirds of the renovation costs.
+The Green Homes Grant is a new scheme unveiled by the UK government to help homeowners in England make energy-saving renovations in their homes by covering up to two-thirds of the renovation costs.
 Vouchers of up to £5,000 will help cover the costs of home improvements to reduce the UK’s carbon emissions and to create local green jobs.
 Low-income households can receive up to £10,000 vouchers.

-The Green Homes Grant will cover green home renovations, and the comprehensive list of improvements have been released by the UK government.
+The Green Homes Grant will cover green home renovations, and the comprehensive list of improvements has been released by the UK government.
 There are primary measures and secondary measures.

-The government has officially released information regarding eligibility, for the general scheme and for the low-income scheme.
-Under the general scheme, the following properties are eligible:
+The government has officially released information regarding eligibility for the general scheme and for the low-income scheme.
+Under the general scheme, the following properties in England are eligible:

 1. All owner-occupied homes